 Supporting individuals with awareness of personal safety

-The likelihood of abuse and neglect can also be reduced by supporting individuals with an awareness of their own personal safety.
-This can take the form of formal training, group discussions or one-to-one chats that educate the individual of their rights, ways to reduce their vulnerability and practical steps about what to do if they feel they may be a victim of abuse.
+The likelihood of abuse and neglect can also be reduced by supporting individuals with awareness of their own personal safety.
+This can take the form of formal training, group discussions or one-to-one chats that educate the individual about their rights, ways to reduce their vulnerability and practical steps about what to do if they feel they may be a victim of abuse.